covid19-hg/covid19hg/src/pages/data-sharing/index.md

       immediately made available to the scientific community via the website result browser, via [GWAS catalog](https://www.ebi.ac.uk/gwas/), [Open
       Target Platform](https://www.targetvalidation.org/) and other portals.
+  - question: '## **Can I access summary statistics from the individual studies?**'
+    answer: >-
+      On the [result page](https://www.covid19hg.org/results/), we make
+      available the meta-analysis summary statistics for the combined studies with and without UK Biobank.
+However, to access the study-specific summary statistics you will need to get in contact with each study PI separately.
   - question: '## **My data cannot leave my country, what can I do?**'
     answer: >-
       The EGA is working with the ELIXIR network to establish the EGA Federation